nedbat/coveragepy/doc/sleepy.rst

 Sleepy Snake
 ============

 Coverage.py's mascot is Sleepy Snake, drawn by Ben Batchelder.
-He can be found on `Instagram`_ and at `artofbatch.com`_.
+Ben's art can be found on `Instagram`_ and at `artofbatch.com`_.
 Some details of Sleepy's creation are on `Ned's blog`__.

 __ https://nedbatchelder.com/blog/201912/sleepy_snake.html